coryleach/coryleach/README.md

 - 👨🏼‍💻 I'm Lead Developer at Pracy Studios
 - 🎮 I've 10+ years of experience shipping games
 - ❤️ I enjoy making Unity packages and sharing them with people like you. :)
+- 🌎 I'm originally from Minnesota 🇺🇸 but I like to move around a lot and could be anywhere.
 - 💬 Ask me about anything [here](https://github.com/coryleach/coryleach/issues)
 <!--
 **coryleach/coryleach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.